tjyuanpeng/promise-portal/packages/promise-portal/README.md

   const output = await portal() // only allow empty parameter
   ```

-  you can set a config to definePortal
+  you can set a options to definePortal

   ```ts
   definePortal(Comp, {